susan-z/susan-z.github.io/projects/Robotics.md

 ---
 ## Smart Highway
-control the speed of a vehicle to track another vehicle from a distance that depends on speed.
-We also want to consider what happens when we place several such vehicles in a string, one behind the other.
+The design problem was to control the speed of a vehicle to track another vehicle from a distance that depends on speed.
+We wanted to string several of these vehicles, one behind the other.
+We first created a dynamic model using Simulink.
+Our final controller utilized PI control to maintain the desired distance away from the car in from of it.

 <center>
   <iframe width="560" height="315" src="https://www.youtube.com/embed/iZ2CZPi2Xqs" frameborder="0" allowfullscreen></iframe>